casper-network/docs-archive/theory/naive-blockchain.rst

 2. Broadcast new ballot across validators P2P network.

-3. Caution: we generally want to keep the collection :math:`m.justifications` as short as possible.
+3. Note: we generally want to keep the collection :math:`m.justifications` as short as possible.
 For this, we never include there main parent, secondary parents and target block, and also we want the collection of justifications included in the message to be transitively reduced (= included justifications form an antichain).

    .. rubric:: Relative votes
       :name: relative-votes